elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-plex-radarr-sonarr-prowlarr.md

 ### Setup zurg

-Edit your zurg config via [FileBrowser][filebrowser], and set:
+Edit your zurg config via [FileBrowser][filebrowser], and confirm that the following is set:

 ```
 retain_rd_torrent_name: true
 ```

-Restart zurg from FileBrowser console, using `elfbot restart zurg`
+If you needed to make a change, restart zurg from FileBrowser console, using `elfbot restart zurg`

-### Setup Real-Debrid

-Currently, Zurg will crash if your Real-Debrid account is empty.
-This is scheduled for fix in the next release, but in the meantime, ensure that in your Plex-Debrid account you have at least one file to be detected as "movies", and another as "shows".

-Confirm Zurg is setup correctly by browsing it from your ElfHosted dashboard.
+Confirm Zurg is setup correctly by browsing it from the link on your your ElfHosted dashboard.

 ### Setup Plex

-Claim your Plex instance using [ElfBot][elfbot], and add media libraries, using the pre-prepared 100GB [ElfStorage][elfstorage] in `/storage/elfstorage`.
+Claim your Plex instance using [ElfBot][elfbot], and add media libraries in `/storage/elfstorage`.

 ### Setup RDTClient